Timofey-Makhankov/Team03_Backend_OurSpace_Groups/README.md

 ```
 org.postgresql.util.PSQLException: ERROR: relation "role_authority" does not exist
 ```
 Simply restart the application.
-Hibernate sometimes does not initialize the tables fast enough an causes thios error. restarting the application fixes this.
+Hibernate sometimes does not initialize the tables fast enough an causes this error. restarting the application fixes this.